scaleway/terraform-provider-scaleway/docs/resources/rdb_privilege.md

 In addition to all above arguments, the following attribute is exported:

-- `region` - The Scaleway region this bucket resides in.
+- `region` - The Scaleway region this resource resides in.

 ## Import